treytallent/CRA-Exercise-App/README.md

-A basic app used to display exercises using ExerciseDB
+A basic app built using React and Vite that displays a list of exercises fetched by ExerciseDB API

 Live Preview
 https://tourmaline-hummingbird-0f1d1f.netlify.app